ZxyLinkstart/zxylinkstart.github.io/_pages/about.md

 - *2023.4*, poster at IEEE VR 2023.

 # 💻 Internships
-- None (Hope you are interested in me！)
+- None (Hope you are interested in me!)